kailanak1/news-portal/README.md

 1. Download the project
 2. Type npm i in the project's directory
 3. You will need to get an API key from newsapi.org
-4. Paste your API key in News.js where the API key variable is
+4. Rename env.sample file to `.env`
+5. Replace `123456789` with your API Key.
-5. Run npm start and navigate to your web browser
+6. Run npm start and navigate to your web browser

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).